tbarbette/npf-docs/docs/source/variables.rst

 .. note::

- TODO: Display this graph as a CDF
+ TODO: Explain how to display the graph as a CDF